 The attractions closed at 2 AM, but of course there was a finale.
 The second parade of the evening featured all the meetable characters.
 Around ninety familiar faces walked the route or rode it in cars from the old Stars ‘n’ Cars parade.
 Ending around 2:30 AM, it was time to say goodbye to this FanDaze Inaugural Party.

 At the beginning of the evening I was a little worried.
 There was so much to see and to do (honestly, there was more!) and I was afraid that it was too much for one evening.
-I am not a really big fan of characters, so I got to do almost everything I wanted.
-I can imagine, however, that people who sought too long for characters missed some great entertainment.
+I can imagine that people who sought too long for characters missed some great entertainment.
 The large offer of activities was also a pro: it was nowhere too busy.

 For a next event I would like to see a bit more teasing about what is coming for Disneyland Paris.
 I think that would excite a larger group of fans.